eddie-an/Bull-Market-Outfitters/README.md

 ### Web Page
 Hosted on: https://bull-market-outfitters.onrender.com

+The checkout process isn't real as Stripe isn't connected to a bank account.
+To simulate a purchase, please use 4242 4242 4242 4242 as the test VISA card number for checkout.
+CVV and expiry date can be any value.

 ### Project description
 This repository contains code for front end of the ShopEase application.
 The server side code is in another repository called [Bull-Market-Outfitters-API](https://github.com/eddie-an/Bull-Market-Outfitters-API).